 Real checks have perforated or rough-type edges.
 This proves the check was once torn from a checkbook or register.

 Scammers like to use fraudulent software that prints checks on computer paper with smooth edges.
 Let that be your first clue.
-Grab a magnifying glass if you need to.
+Grab a magnifying glass if you need to and check the markings as well while you are at it.

 Bank Logo and Identification Information